D

 Diemer, Emma Lou

-American composer, keyboard player and teacher, attached to the faculty of the University of California, Santa Barbara from 1971.
+American composer, keyboard player and teacher, attached to the faculty of the

 (b.
 Nov 24, 1928, Kansas City, Missouri)